 Recent Work

-This web page was last updated on 5/21/08.
-Updates are posted frequently.
 This page features selected new designs, commissions and other new work done in the past few months.
 Older work may be found on the appropriate Fine Art or Fine Craft pages which can be accessed above.
-See also the "Coming Shows" page above for a complete listing of shows which are in the works.

-Recent news of note: Jack Chase is included in the recently published book, The Sculpture Reference, by Arthur Williams.
+Jack Chase is included in the recently published book, The Sculpture Reference, by Arthur Williams.
 The 512 page hard-cover book is the most complete and diverse pictorial contemporary sculpture reference in print.
 The book won the 2006 Silver Benjamin Franklin Award for "Excellence in Independent Publishing in Fine Arts".
 Chase is one of only 288 contemporary living sculptors whose work is featured out of a field of over 16,000 individual works which were considered.
 Selected pages can be viewed online.
 Visit SculptureBooks.com for more information by going to the Links page above.

 Recent Ornament Designs:

-New designs are continually evolving and replacing older ones being phased out.
 Please go to the "Fine Crafts" section of this web site to view what's current.
 Available in 3-inch ornament size with or without glass, or larger upon request.
 Ornaments are $25 with stained glass, or $19 without glass added.
 Gift boxed.

 Recent Weather Vane Commissions: